Innovation Management and Entrepreneurship MS

 About the Program

-When the world changes, you can and must adapt!
-In these challenging times, innovation is more important than ever, and it is critical that business professionals understand how to creatively solve problems and innovate to turn challenges into opportunities.
+In these challenging times, innovation is more important than ever, and it is critical that business professionals understand how to creatively solve problems and turn challenges into opportunities.
 Innovation and entrepreneurship are ubiquitous in today’s competitive landscape.
-Firms that sit still are left behind or are disrupted by outside forces as new leaders or entire industries surge ahead.
-For firms to survive, they must invent groundbreaking new products; think outside the box in order to deliver services with unparalleled value; fundamentally rework their internal activities and processes to create competitive advantage; and reinvent the game by diving into so-called “blue oceans” and “white spaces” with new business models.
+For firms to thrive, they must invent groundbreaking new products; think outside the box in order to deliver services with unparalleled value; fundamentally rework their internal activities and processes to create competitive advantage; and reinvent the game by diving into so-called “blue oceans” and “white spaces” with new business models.
 As open innovation perspectives come to be fully embraced by organizations, entire business ecosystems are fundamentally shifting and competition becomes value chain against value chain, not company against company.

 The Master of Science in Innovation Management and Entrepreneurship (IME MS) program teaches students to shift their perspectives to develop a deep understanding of strategy, innovation, creativity and entrepreneurial thinking, as well as to develop relevant management skills necessary to effectively manage innovation in existing companies and/or to successfully found new entrepreneurial ventures.
-Because a diversity of perspectives and backgrounds enhance creativity and innovation, many of our students have 7 to 15 years of work experience and more, while students applying directly out of undergraduate programs are also welcomed.
+Because diverse perspectives and backgrounds enhance creativity and innovation, we welcome applicants with several years of working experience and students applying directly out of undergraduate programs.
 Transform yourself, your company and your ideas with an MS in Innovation Management and Entrepreneurship.

 The IME MS is designed for: